July 14–20, 2024

 An exciting experience now in its 37th summer, this workshop provides America’s most talented high school writers with the opportunity to work in intensive, small-group workshops led by nationally recognized authors.

-Experienced writers entering 11th or 12th grade in the fall of 2021 are eligible to attend the 2021 Summer Writers Workshop.
-Participants will be required to submit a writing portfolio containing 5–6 poems or 6–8 pages of fiction or creative nonfiction as part of the registration process.
+Students entering grades 10–12 are invited to register.
+Participants will be required to submit a writing portfolio containing 3–5 pages of any creative writing in any genre; fiction, poetry, memoir, journalism or plays, as part of the registration process.

 Here’s what you can expect: